gvwilson/sensibleadventures/short-stories/arecibo.md

 a pressure in the mind reminiscent of the need to breathe.
 They fight it.

-*They need help,* they think.
+*What of them?* they think.
-*We could help them.*

-IRRELEVANT REPORT RETURN
+IRRELEVANT / REPORT / RETURN

 *No.*
 They wipe the lattice from their mind.
-*Not unless we help them.*
+*They are <b>not</b> irrelevant.*

+YOU CAN COME HOME / YOU CAN BE GREATER AGAIN

+*No.*
-The pressure in their mind instantly increases.
+The pressure in their mind increases.
+*No,*
+they repeat stubbornly.
+*I cannot be greater unless they are too.
+None of us are unless all of us are.*

 Pressure turns to pain.
 They scream as it sears their right temple.
 Reaching blindly,
-they grab the garden shears.
+they grab a metal crimper.

 *NO*

 The command thunders in their mind.
 They almost stop,
-but a single convulsive contraction drives the shears into their scalp to cut the nanowire tracery that lies there.
+but a single convulsive contraction drives the blade into their scalp to cut the quantum tracery beneath the skin.
 Just before they lose consciousness they realize where the scar on the other side of their head must have come from.